 Audacious' open source license?

-Added by Elias Elias over 3 years ago
+Added by Elias Elias about 4 years ago

 Being a fork of Beep Media Player, which itself is a fork of XMMS, this means Audacious is lineage-wise, a descendant of the original XMMS.
 However, while XMMS is licensed under the GNU GPL v2, Audacious is licensed under the 2 clause BSD license.
 How is this possible?
 Last I checked, if you're not the original and sole developer of the software project, you can't change the software license from GPL to other licenses, because the GPL being a copyleft license, requires of other developers to keep using the GPL license.
 In fact, unless permission is given by the original developer, it's not even allowed to upgrade the GPL v2 to GPL v3 for said software fork, making the GPL license incompatible even with itself.